 An "agreement to mediate" will be entered into by all parties.
 This agreement does not constitute an obligation to reach a binding conclusion.

 A mediator is defined, for purposes of this policy, as a person who is certified by or is recognized as equivalently qualified by the Kansas Judiciary Branch, Office of Judicial Administration.
 The University will use the State of Kansas Employee Assistance Program (EAP) which has approved certified mediators.
-In a rare incidence where an outside mediator may be necessary, Human Capital Services, Employee Relations & Engagement will coordinate an outside certified mediator.
+In a rare incidence where an outside mediator may be necessary, Human Resources, Employee Relations & Engagement will coordinate an outside certified mediator.

 Coordination of Mediation Process

-Responsibility for coordinating the mediation process and making information available to the university community will be assigned by Human Capital Services, Employee Relations & Engagement.
+Responsibility for coordinating the mediation process and making information available to the university community will be assigned by Human Resources, Employee Relations & Engagement.
 The State of Kansas Employee Assistance Program is at no additional cost to the University.
 The University will be responsible for paying the fees for mediation if an outside certified mediator is necessary or if an outside complaint or lawsuit has been filed.
 If either party feels there is a conflict of interest with the Mediation Coordinator, said party can contact the State of Kansas Employee Assistance Program to request mediation.